CSharpDude/daves-digital-garden/src/site/notes/Sessions/Session 19 - Finding Halbarad.md

 Halbarad looked me over.
 "You should tend to your wounds and rest up.
 You can leave tomorrow.
 Right now, you need to rest.
 We'll talk again after I tend to the lads.
 We lost a few in that fight.
 How did they find us?
 Or even know we were here?"

 ------------------
-Galamdir carefully and skillfully tended my wounds.
+Amdiriel carefully and skillfully tended my wounds.
 Even with the pain burning in my thigh, I slept like an infant that night.
 I was glad that we took another day before traveling to Rivendell.
 If we found ourselves in another fight, I would not be much help.
-Though I slept well, Galamdir and Gorin woke with a new heaviness about them.
+Though I slept well, Amdiriel and Gorin woke with a new heaviness about them.
 I understood, it sometimes felt like the enemy was a weight around your neck and with the events of yesterday, I understood how they felt.

 > Everyone gains 2 shadow points (dread).
-Gorin and Galamdir fail their Shadow Tests.
+Gorin and Amdiriel fail their Shadow Tests.
 Ereborn succeeds with one Tengwar, removing both new shadow points.

+## A Few Days Rest
+The next morning I awoke well after first light.
+Gorin and Amdiriel had left their beds and I heard the hearty sounds of the camp as they broke their fast.
+"Hello.
+Why did you not wake me?
+We should be on our way."
+I said as I limped over to the fire.

+"Laddie, we can wait a day or two more while you gain a bit o' strength in that leg o' yours.
+Halnarad sent runners to Gilraen telling her to expect us soon."
+With that Gorin took a long swig from his mug.

+Halbarad walked over to the fire and warned his hands.
+"I have a question for you, Ereborn.
+Do you think the wargs have been tracking you?"

+"I, I don't know.
+I suppose it is possible but we saw no sign of it.
+Ah, I hate being idle like this, but I suppose you two are right.
+We'll leave in a few days.
+Now, what's for breakfast?"

+So we stayed with the Rangers a few more days while my leg healed.
+We discussed the battle and exchanged more of the things we had learned in our travels.
+At last